the-turing-way/the-turing-way/MartaMM-dataviz.md

 ### tendency to create a story out of noise!

+[The chartmaker territory](https://chartmaker.visualisingdata.com/) provides a valuable resource for deciding what type of chart you shoud use depending on the type of data you are working with and, even more relevantly(?), the relation between data that you want to highlight.

+Use of colours and accessibility: [colororacle](www.colororacle.org) is a colour blindness simulator, allowing data scientists to consider colour branding and output restrictions when working on their charts.

 ### References

 - Perez, C. C. (2019). _Invisible women: Exposing data bias in a world designed for men._ Random House.
 - Segaran, T., & Hammerbacher, J. (2009). _Beautiful data: the stories behind elegant data solutions._ " O'Reilly Media, Inc.".
 - Spiegelhalter, D. (2019). _The art of statistics: learning from data._ Penguin UK.